Europe 1941: Italian Fiascos

 After increasing German support of Italy starting in June 1940, German leader Adolf Hitler announced that he would begin direct military support for Italy.
 In Operation Sonnenblume (’Sunflower’), two German divisions would be sent to Libya, including anti-tank units, aircraft, and panzers.
 At the same time, another two and a half divisions would travel to Albania to reinforce the Italians against the Greeks in Operation Alpenveilchen (’Alpine Violets’).

-On 20 January 1941 exiled Ethiopian Emperor Haile Selassie, accompanied by British troops, crosses the border from Anglo-Egyptian Sudan into Italian-controlled Ethiopia at Um Idla.
-He is supported in the north by the 9th Indian Brigade, which retakes Gallabat and invades Ethiopia, occupying the border town of Metemma on 31 January.
-Meanwhile to the south in Kenya, the 1st South African Division reoccupies Moyale and, on 30 January, launches a feint attack in the Mega region of southern Ethiopia.
+On 20 January 1941 exiled Ethiopian Emperor Haile Selassie, accompanied by British troops, crossed the border from Anglo-Egyptian Sudan into Italian-controlled Ethiopia at Um Idla.
+He was supported in the north by the 9th Indian Brigade, which retook Gallabat and invaded Ethiopia, occupying the border town of Metemma on 31 January.
+Meanwhile to the south in Kenya, the 1st South African Division reoccupied Moyale and, on 30 January, launched a feint attack in the Mega region of southern Ethiopia.